ChromeRHack/Unenrollment-Toolkit/README.md

 # Things to do going in chronological order.
 Top to Bottom Chromebook doesn't boot.
-FIX
+FIX.
+Possible solution is lying in start up scripts for croshunblocker.sh.
+Wait until we have signed in.
+Then launch croshunblocker.
 - ~Fork Murkmod to this repo because I'm a dumbass and didn't do it~
 - ~Upload base grunt with murkmod for reference (Doesn't have everything but it's a rough starting point)~ (Uploaded partial rootfs read restofrootfs.md for reason)
 - Spoof TPM with fake tpm (Almost done need tpmc command to find out dev mode)